 Gareth Bale admitted he had realised a dream after scoring his first hat-trick for Real Madrid against Valladolid on Saturday.

-"It's always a pleasure to score but even more of a pleasure to score a hat-trick at the Santiago Bernabeu," Bale told reporters after the match.
+"It's always a pleasure to score, but even more of a pleasure to score a hat-trick at the Santiago Bernabeu," Bale remarked after the match.

 "I want to keep improving and working hard to learn from the best, like Ronaldo.
 He is the best and deserves the Ballon d'Or."